 During the move, pack your child’s belongings last, and unpack them first.
 Allow your child to help as much or as little as they feel comfortable.
 If they are anxious about all of their belongings making it to the new house, ask them to make a checklist of beloved items.
 Then, let them help you pack and label them.
 Consider investing in clear, plastic tubs instead of plain cardboard boxes.
 This way, your child can keep an eye on their stuff.
 You may even be able to transport a container of their special items in the car with you.

 Your list of action items should also include creating a space in the new home where your child feels safe and comfortable.
 For some children, this may mean organizing and decorating their new room to mimic their old one.
 While the layout and size of the room will likely vary, taking care to position furniture, wall hangings, and toys in the same relative positions can help your little one regain a sense of familiarity in your new home.
 Other children may see a new room as a chance to choose new decor.
-Allowing them to choose a paint color or a new bedding set may be just the thing your child needs to get excited about his new space.
+Allowing them to choose what color to paint a wall or pick out a new bedding set may be just the thing your child needs to get excited about his new space.

 If your new home comes with a backyard, you may also want to invest some time and energy into creating an outdoor space specifically for your child with ASD before you move in or shortly after.
-Focus on activities that develop skills and stimulate their senses, like a sandbox, water table, or birdseed bin.
-It would help if you also designed an area of the space as a haven — somewhere your child can go when he or she is feeling overstimulated.
+Installing a sandbox or water table costs anywhere from $30 to $500 and are great activities that develop skills and stimulate their senses.
+A local playground installer can help you come up with some great ideas to make the most of your space.
+It would help if you also designed an area of the yard as a haven — somewhere your child can go when he or she is feeling overstimulated.